Gill St. Bernard's School

-Gill St. Bernard's School is a private, nonsectarian, coeducational, college preparatory day school located in the Gladstone section of Peapack-Gladstone, New Jersey, United States, serving students in primary (3- to 4-year-olds) through twelfth grade.
+Gill St. Bernard's School is a private, nonsectarian, coeducational, college preparatory day school located along the Somerset-Morris county line between the Gladstone section of Peapack-Gladstone and Chester Township, in the U.S. state of New Jersey.
+Established in 1900, Gill St. Bernard's is the result of the merger of two Somerset Hills institutions: St. Bernard's School for boys in Gladstone and The Gill School for girls.
+The school serves students in primary (3- to 4-year-olds) through twelfth grade.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1979 and is accredited until January 2028.

 Gill St. Bernard's School is a member of and accredited by the National Association of Independent Schools and the New Jersey Association of Independent Schools.
 In 2014, Gill St. Bernard's was ranked the number four private high school in New Jersey by national ranking service Niche.

-As of the 2019–20 school year, the school had an enrollment of 611 students (plus 24 in PreK) and 88.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.9:1.
-The school's student body was 72.8% (445) White, 10.5% (64) Asian, 6.5% (40) two or more races, 5.1% (31) Black and 5.1% (31) Hispanic.
+As of the 2023–24 school year, the school had an enrollment of 561 students (plus 17 in PreK) and 78.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.1:1.